dyegoe/ansible-aws-asg/README.md

 TODO:

+## Limitations

+During the development I discovered that is no way to send a base64 as parameter content, so I move from cloudformation file to a jinja template and it will replace the jinja var with a base64 file content to use as cloud-init script.
+I include on the cloudformation the `.aws/config` and `.aws/credentials` to be create on launch and on the same way a `docker-compose.yml` to launch the app on the boot.

 ## Premisses

 I've tested this playbooks on aws account which has only an ECR endpoint.
 I was not tested using cross account ECR permissions.
 I can't guarantee that my module will work property if there are more than 1 endpoint.